 Step 3: Or widen the bind, and set an access token

 If you do bind a non-loopback interface, you take on the access gate yourself.
-SetHOST (or HOSTNAME) and STUDIO_ACCESS_TOKEN together:
+SetHOST and STUDIO_ACCESS_TOKEN together (a token-less wide bind refuses to start):

 Step 4: Know how the gate behaves once it’s on